Senior School Faqs

 We believe that quality is more important than quantity and this is borne out by all universities.

-- Q. How big are senior classes?
+- Q. How big are the classes in Senior School?

 - Q. Why do you not run a sixth form?